 Melissa worked for years at the Cornell Lab of Ornithology, on elephant communication in the Bioacoustics Research Program.
 She was a research assistant for scientist Katy Payne on The Elephant Listening Project, and spent field seasons in the rainforest of central Africa studying forest elephants in the wild, where she learned to listen deeply and watch closely.

-Her photographs have been published in Smithsonian, Audubon, Outdoor Photographer, Birdwatching, National Wildlife, Living Bird, Natural History, Montana Outdoors, and New York State Conservationist.
+Her photographs and articles have been published in Smithsonian, Audubon, Outdoor Photographer, Birdwatching, National Wildlife, Living Bird, Natural History, Montana Outdoors, and New York State Conservationist.
 A recent magazine assignment for Audubon on American flamingos took her to Great Inagua in the Bahamas (forthcoming).
 She has traveled several times on assignment for Smithsonian magazine to photograph endangered Rothschild's Giraffes in Uganda, Spirit Bears in British Columbia's Great Bear Rainforest, and the spring migration of Sandhill Cranes in Nebraska.
 An upcoming assignment for Smithsonian magazine will take her to the Arctic tundra in spring and summer of 2018; the photoessay featuring her images of Snowy Owls at the nest appears in the October issue.

 Melissa has received awards and honorable mentions in national and international photography competitions, including Audubon (Grand Prize winner 2015), Nature’s Best, NANPA (North American Nature Photography Association), and Birds as Art.
 Her fine art prints are in personal and corporate collections, and have been exhibited in numerous private galleries as well as a number of public venues, including the Smithsonian National Museum of Natural History.